Written By: Dr David Owens, Specialist in Family Medicine

 Ethical and Privacy Considerations

+How can wearable technology affect your privacy?
 The rapid adoption of wearable technology raises significant ethical and privacy concerns, particularly regarding the management and protection of personal health data.
 Notable incidents, such as Strava's unintentional disclosure of sensitive military locations in 2018, highlighted the potential security risks associated with location data.
-Medical data breaches have been described all over the world including in Hong Kong.
+Medical data breaches have been described worldwide, including in Hong Kong.
 These episodes have ignited a global dialogue on the importance of data privacy and security in today's digital age.

 References